HaukeBartsch/FIONA-downloader/README.md

 The downloader will test each downloaded file based on the MD5SUM to verify that the download was successful.
 If the output folder already contains some or all of the files the MD5SUM will be tested again but only new files will download.

+The electron.js framework has come a long way since I last used it.
+It was very easy to add the more advanced features such as drag & drop, display of loaded file on top-middle of screen, use file-load event if start using .fiona, dark/light mode.

 ## Build